-Serotonin helps to regulate students’ mood while Endorphins and Cortisol both help to lower and fight stress.
-Dopamine plays a key role in motivation and getting people to keep doing things.
-So, for our students going through a difficult time, have high anxiety, or other mental health disorders, having these chemicals flush the brain allows them to be in a better, more positive state of mind.
+Serotonin helps to regulate students’ mood while endorphins and cortisol both help to lower and fight stress.
+Dopamine plays a key role in motivation.
+For our students who are going through a difficult time, or those who have high anxiety or other mental health disorders, having these chemicals run through their brain allows them to be in a better, more positive state of mind.

 Movement also helps to stimulate the hippocampus—the part of the brain that is associated with memory.
 After a student has moved, their hippocampus is more efficient at storing information as well as creating the necessary neural connections to recall the information quicker when needed.

-When I first introduced the Pedal Desks, there was a group of 8th-grade girls that thought the desks were stupid and elementary.
-After a couple of weeks though, I noticed one girl started sitting at a desk and soon her friends followed.
-Then, one day I gave a writing assignment during class.
+When I first introduced the Pedal Desks, there was a group of 8th grade girls that thought the desks were stupid and elementary.
+After a couple of weeks, however, I noticed one girl started sitting at a desk and soon her friends followed.
+Then one day I gave a writing assignment during class.
 This was the moment I witnessed the brain’s need for movement.
 I assigned the writing prompt through Google Docs while the four girls were sitting at the movement desks.
-As they read the prompt (3 paragraphs), not a single girl pedaled, but as soon as they put fingers to keys, their feet started pedaling!
+As they read the prompt (three paragraphs), not a single girl pedaled, but as soon as they put fingers to keys, their feet started pedaling!

 I also have several wobble chairs that are similar to stools, but instead of four wooden posts as legs, there is one post that has a curved underside.
 This forces students to continuously find the center of the chair only to go off balance again.
 It is a great way to help students who need to fidget and move, but don’t want to pedal or stand up to work.
-I have seen this happen several times across all grade levels in middle school, genders, IQ’s, Gifted and Talented, Special Education students, and neurotypical students.
-Students I have taught with ADHD, ADD, or your typical middle school boy are never as much of a behavioral issue in my classroom compared to other classrooms.
+I have seen this happen several times across middle school students of all grade levels, genders, and IQs, with Gifted and Talented students, Special Education students, and neurotypical students.
+Students I have taught with ADHD or ADD never cause as many behavioral issues in my classroom compared to other classrooms.

-Our brains want to move and when we provide them with movement—creativity, memory, attention span, focus, mood, and self-worth, all increase.
+Our brains want to move and when we provide them with movement, creativity, memory, attention span, focus, mood, and self-worth all increase.
 There are dozens of different ways to incorporate movement into the classroom.
-One year, I taught my 6th grade students how to juggle.
+One year I taught my 6th grade students how to juggle.
 Each day we took two breaks of 3-5 minutes to practice during the 50-minute class.
 I’ve read about and talked to other teachers who incorporate physical movement.
 They have noted similar results.
-Here’s the best part; no matter what type of movement you incorporate into your classroom, they all have the same benefits for students, the classroom, and the school.
-Once teachers foster student understanding as to its purpose, you will have fun.
-School should be about making learning fun.
-Let’s ditch the sit and get lectures and encourage students to move.

 Sean Blackmer is a Middle School Social Studies & Electives Teacher in Grand Junction, Colorado.
 He was the main contributor to the school’s development of a hybrid online-onsite learning program.
 He is currently completing his Masters in Special Education through Colorado Mesa University and will receive a certificate in Applied Behavior Analyst from the University of Northern Colorado.